While it is rarely a white Christmas in Vegas, the holiday season in Sin City is not without its share of magic and festive spirit.

-Christmas in Las Vegas 2019
+Christmas in Vegas 2023

 Las Vegas may not be the first place you think of for a yuletide family vacation, but there are tons of family-friendly things to see and do around the city during the Christmas season.
 Here are our favorites:

 The Bellagio fountains are a must-see any time of year, but they put on an extra-special show around the holidays, featuring performances set to classic holiday tunes.
 Best of all, the show is totally free!